Emmet wang

 He often watched TV when there were only reruns; she preferred to read instead.

-__________________________; however,____________________.
+or__________________________; however,____________________.

 He often watched TV when there were only reruns; however, she preferred to read instead.

-So, run-ons and fused sentences are terms describing two independent clauses which are joined together with no connecting word or punctuation to separate the clauses.
+So, run-ons and fused sentences are terms describing two independent clauses which are joined together with no connecting word or punctuation to separate the clauses.Incorrect: They weren't dangerous criminals they were detectives in disguise.

 Correct: They weren't dangerous criminals; they were detectives in disguise.